Vedant63/BlinkIt-Dashboard/README.md

-The main objective of this project is to conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction and inventory distribution to identify key insights and opportunities for optimization using various KPI's and visualizations in Tableau.
+The main objective of this project is to conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction and inventory distribution to identify key insights and opportunities for optimization using various KPI's and visualizations in Power BI.

 Steps Followed: